 For example, one parent’s custody amount equals $600 per month.
 The other parent’s contribution is $250.
-So, the parent with the higher income would deduct $250 from their $600 monthly obligation.
+So, the parent with the higher monthly income would deduct $250 from their $600 monthly child support obligation.
 They then would submit a payment of $350 each month.

 Can I Avoid Paying Child Support?